eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 #### `/things` in API 2 - dynamic part

-Additionally to that "static part" of the HTTP API which is defined by Ditto, the API is dynamically enhanced by the JSON structure of the Thing.<br/>
+Additionally, to that "static part" of the HTTP API which is defined by Ditto, the API is dynamically enhanced by the JSON structure of the Thing.<br/>

 {% include note.html content="This automatically turns each small aspect of a **digital twin** into an API endpoint." %}